Herman Saatkamp

 Herman Saatkamp was the fourth president of Stockton University (formerly Stockton College) in Galloway Township, New Jersey.
 He succeeded Vera King Farris in June 2003.
 Prior to his appointment at Stockton, Saatkamp fulfilled numerous roles at other universities.
 On April 22, 2015, Saatkamp submitted his resignation as president, to be effective by August 31.
-However, on April 28, he initiated a medical leave of absence, citing "past and present health considerations."
+However, on April 28, he initiated a medical leave of absence, citing "past and present health considerations".
 His departure occurred amidst controversy surrounding Stockton's purchase of the shuttered Showboat casino, which Saatkamp intended to repurpose as an "island campus" of Stockton.

-Saatkamp is a leading authority on philosopher George Santayana.
+Saatkamp is an authority on philosopher George Santayana.

 Early life and career

 Saatkamp received his B.A. from Carson-Newman College, his M.Div. from Southern Theological Seminary, and his M.A. and Ph.D. from Vanderbilt University.
 Prior to his presidency at Stockton, he was the dean of the School of Liberal Arts at Indiana University-Purdue University Indianapolis, the head of the Department of Humanities in Medicine at the College of Medicine at Texas A&M University, and the head of the Department of Philosophy and Humanities at the College of Liberal Arts at Texas A&M University.